Nonprofit Donations: 7 Tips to Drive Traffic to Your Forms

-In this article, we’ll offer some actionable strategies to drive traffic to your nonprofit website and, ultimately, your donation form.
-Make sure these tactics are part of your overall marketing strategy.
+In this article, we’ll share some actionable strategies you should use to boost traffic on your site, and, ultimately to your donation forms.
+Be sure to use these tips as part of your overall marketing strategy.

 1. Give Them a Reason to Visit